Here are some of my first impressions and photographs I took in Shanghai, where I'm based this summer.

 There is an extensive scheme of bike-sharing providers, and I am about to get into it.
 While walking is nice, considering Shanghai's size, a bike combined with public transportation will be the way to go for me.

-I hardly encountered any homeless, and I was surprised how clean the streets are.
+I hardly encountered any homeless, and I was surprised by how clean the streets are.
 Not that one couldn't find any mess..

 Another aspect represented in ample quantities is the number of plants.
 Trees take any place without concrete or asphalt.
 Thank goodness for that, as there is a lot of concrete!

 ..and there are many pretty parks.
-An interesting observation, just as European parks have pigeons, parks here have cats.
+An interesting observation, just as many European parks have pigeons, parks here have cats.

 The second was Xujiahui Park, which stands on the former place of the Ta Chung Hua Rubber Factory and the Pathé Company.
 There is a reminder of the first named; its smokestack was preserved and incorporated into the park.
 As you might know, I like it when places show appreciation of their industrial heritage, so this was an exciting find.